 6. Things to do in Lagos

 To get the full experience, there are some places you absolutely have to visit and some things you must try.
 There are a number of shopping centres and leisure tourist attractions, rich in cultural history which the city has to offer.
 Tourists here will always find something to suit their tastes.
-Some of the top places to visit are listed below:
+Top places to visit Include:

 KM 19 Lagos- Epe Expressway